ollihoo/socialServices/README.md

 * /social delivers a list of saved locations
 * I am using actuator for some simple monitoring issues

+To get application running:

+    cp application.properties.template apllication.properties

+Do not forget to check, if your env vars are set correctly.

 ### Database installation
 I use postgres i a docker container.
 First step: